The History of Freediving

 Extensive maritime trade and frequent wars in the Mediterranean gave several more purposes to diving deep underwater.
 Divers were hired to salvage goods from the shipwrecks and to fight against the enemy at sea.

-Thucydides, the famous Athenian general and historian, recounts that divers were used to getting past enemy blockades, bringing messages and to scout for underwater barricades against warships during the Peloponnesian War.
+Thucydides, the famous Athenian general and historian, recounts that divers were used to getting past enemy blockades, bringing messages, and scouting underwater barricades against warships during the Peloponnesian War.

-In 332 BC, during the Siege of Tyre, divers serving King Cyrus the Great of the Achaemenid Empire cut the anchor cables of Alexander the Great’s attacking ships that used battering rams against the city defensive structures.
+In 332 BC, during the Siege of Tyre, divers serving King Cyrus the Great of the Achaemenid Empire cut the anchor cables of Alexander the Great’s attacking ships, which used battering rams against the city’s defensive structures.

 The History of Freediving Skandalopetra Stones